b4demus/Fabric-Hitboxes/README.md

 # 🟥 Fabric Hitboxes

-Fabric Hitboxes is a small Minecraft 1.16.5 mod for Fabric that allows you to change the width of player hitboxes in real time using hotkeys. 🔴 Pressing **O** expands the hitboxes, while pressing **I** shrinks them.
-The scale is automatically applied to all players on the server except yourself.
-This mod is useful for testing interactions, developing new PvP mechanics, or practicing precise hits ⚔️.
+Fabric Hitboxes is a small Minecraft 1.16.5 mod for Fabric that allows you to change the width of player hitboxes in real time using hotkeys.
 ## ⚙️ Installation

 Requirements: